 How does a typical day of camp operate?

-Each day has a different theme such as Counselor Dress-Up day, Super Hero day, or Sports Day (Daily themes vary year to year).
-Each morning at camp starts with cabin rotations between activities such as sports, arts and crafts, Cancer Coping activites, and outdoor adventures.
-In the afternoon there is a camp-wide activity.
+Each day has a different theme such as Counselor Dress-Up day, Super Hero day, or Sports Day (Daily themes vary year to year and will be sent out to all of our camper families a few weeks prior to camp).
+Each morning at camp starts with cabin rotations between activities such as sports, arts and crafts,a wide variety of other group activities and lots and lots of songs!
 Every evening ends with a cabin chat.

 What is cabin chat?